-by Kate Berube
+by Jennifer Young and Kate Berube

 Surrounded by piles of tree trunks, the air thick with swirling sawdust and the deafening roar of a gas-powered saw, it’s clear to anyone watching that local artist Chris Wagner is in his element.
 Standing in front of a massive pine log, several feet tall and more than a foot thick, Wagner hacks off chunks of the former tree as a shape only he can see slowly begins to emerge from the wood.
 While the end result is stunning, it’s also readily apparent that the art of chainsaw carving isn’t for the faint of heart.